Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 Laura deBaun

-A Touch of the Divine: A Miraculous Healing at Ordeal Bath Lodge — Ann Walsh tells the story of a miraculous healing that occurred spontaneously during a sacramental event at Ordeal Bath Lodge, a Holy Site/healing Temple at The Mountain Of Attention Sanctuary.
+A Touch of the Divine: A Miraculous Healing at Ordeal Bath Lodge — Ann Walsh and Katinka van Dam tell the story of a miraculous healing that occurred spontaneously during a sacramental event at Ordeal Bath Lodge, a Holy Site/healing Temple at the Mountain Of Attention Sanctuary.

 The Peach

-The Peach — In July 1978, Avatar Adi Da Samraj invited the children of Mound Builder Free School to a devotional occasion at The Mountain Of Attention.
-This is the story of how Adi Da reads the mind and heart of one young devotee.
+The Peach — In July 1978, Avatar Adi Da Samraj invited the children of Mound Builder Free School to a devotional occasion at the Mountain Of Attention.
+This is the story of how Adi Da reads the mind and heart of one young devotee with a strong desire.

 Toni Vidor